 Note: If you do not see your undergraduate major listed, please contact us.

-This option allows for up to 9 credit hours to be applied to both the BS and the MPH degree.
-In order to apply credits from the undergraduate major to the MPH degree requirements, the student must:
+This option allows for up to 9 credit hours to be applied to both the BS and the MPH degrees.
+(Steps for BS/MPH handout)

-Upon completion of the bachelor’s degree, the student is then fully admitted to the Graduate School and the MPH program.
+Upon completion of your BS, you are fully admitted to the Graduate School and the MPH Program.